ned14/pcpp/Readme.rst

 won't notice the departures and if you do, the application of extra brackets to group subexpressions so Python's :c:`eval()` executes right will fix it.

 A full, detailed list of known non-conformance with the C99 standard is below.
+We have been told that ``pcpp`` does not pass the Boost.Wave preprocessor test suite, but the chances of that biting most people is low.
+If it does, pull requests with bug fixes and new unit tests for the fix are welcome.

 Note that most of this preprocessor was written originally by David Beazley to show off his excellent Python Lex-Yacc library PLY (http://www.dabeaz.com/ply/) and is